24-7 London veterinary emergency services. Call 07 848 20 03

 Radioactive Iodine Therapy (I-131)

-This is a safe and effective therapy but is only offered at specialised centres such as universities and referral hospitals.
+This is a safe and effective therapy, but it is only offered at specialised centres such as universities and referral hospitals.
 This is a non-invasive and painless solution.
 The downside is that it is a one-off large expense (£3,000-4,000), and the cat needs to be isolated for a few days to weeks after therapy.

 Surgical Removal of the Thyroid (Thyroidectomy)